 Six things a recruiter expects of you during your Orange job interview

-A job interview is an important time.
-That’s when you give meaning to your career path, where you explain what motivates you and what you want to achieve at Orange.
-So, how do you prepare and succeed at this stage?
+So, how do you prepare and succeed in this step?
 Here are our recruiters' expectations for your job interview: advice, examples, and techniques.
-You'll have everything you need to be ready for the big day.
+Everything you need to be ready for the big day.

 Digest